alexchantastic/framer-seed/README.md

 Any changes you make to `app.coffee` will automatically refresh the page automatically.

+## Commands

+* `gulp` - Runs a local web server at [http://localhost:3000](http://localhost:3000) and refreshes the page when changes are made
+* `gulp compile` - Compiles `app.coffee` and required [modules](https://framerjs.com/docs/#modules.modules)
+* `gulp server` - Runs a local web server [http://localhost:3000](http://localhost:3000)

 ## Previewing

-Open `index.html` in any WebKit-compatible browser to view your prototype (no local webserver needed).
+Open `index.html` in any WebKit-compatible browser to view your prototype (no local web server needed).
 Note that default device type renderings may not appear if you do not have an internet connection.

 Your Framer prototype can also be viewed on other devices on your local network by pointing your device's WebKit-compatible browser to your local IP at port `3000` (e.g. [http://192.168.0.100:3000](http://192.168.0.100:3000)).
-Note that the local webserver must be running (`gulp server`) for this to work.
+Note that the local web server must be running (`gulp server`) for this to work.
 Any device type rendering will be hidden appropriately.

 ## Importing/Exporting